Turner Broadcasting System: 1970s

-In 1979, the company changed its name to Turner Broadcasting System, Inc. (TBS, Inc.) and the call letters of its main entertainment channel to WTBS.
+In 1979, the company changed its name from Turner Communications Group to Turner Broadcasting System, Inc. (TBS, Inc.) and the call letters of its main entertainment channel to WTBS.

 1980s

 On June 1, 1980, Cable News Network (CNN) was launched at 5:00 p.m.
 EDT becoming the first 24-hour news cable channel.
 The husband and wife team of Dave Walker and Lois Hart news anchored the first newscast.
 Burt Reinhardt, then executive vice president of CNN, hired most of the channel's first 200 employees and 25-member staff including Bernard Shaw, the network's first news anchor.

 In 1981, Turner Broadcasting System acquired Brut Productions from Faberge Inc.

 Also in 1981, WTBS began its usage of "Turner Time" in June 1981, in which programming began at five minutes after the top and bottom of each hour, instead of the broadcasting norm of beginning at the top and bottom of the hour.

 In 1984, Turner initiated Cable Music Channel, his competition for WASEC's MTV.
 The channel was short-lived, but helped influence the original format of VH1.

 In 1986, after a failed attempt to acquire CBS, Turner purchased the film studio MGM/UA Entertainment Co. from Kirk Kerkorian for $1.5 billion.
 Following the acquisition, Turner had an enormous debt and sold parts of the acquisition.
 MGM/UA Entertainment was sold back to Kirk Kerkorian.
 The MGM/UA Studio lot in Culver City was sold to Lorimar-Telepictures.
-Turner kept MGM's pre-May 1986 film and TV library as well as the Associated Artists Productions library (the pre-1950 Warner Bros. film library and the Fleischer Studios/Famous Studios Popeye cartoons originally released by Paramount Pictures), and the U.S./Canadian distribution rights to the RKO Pictures library.
+Turner kept MGM's pre-May 1986 film and television library as well as the Associated Artists Productions library (the pre-1950 Warner Bros. film library and the Fleischer Studios/Famous Studios Popeye cartoons originally released by Paramount Pictures), and the U.S./Canadian distribution rights to the RKO Pictures library.
 Turner Entertainment Co. was founded on August 4, 1986.

 Turner Program Services ("TPS"), a subsidiary under the Turner umbrella, began domestic syndication of all of the properties acquired under the final disposition of the MGM deal with Kerkorian.
-TPS inherited over 5,000 program orders (executed, letters of intent) to have domestic syndication agreements prepared and sent in order to "formally" contractually license films for airing on domestic, free-over-the-air television stations throughout the U.S. The contractual "back-log" was caught up by the end of 1989, while still administering to all of a domestic TV station's syndication needs.
+TPS inherited over 5,000 program orders (executed, letters of intent) to have domestic syndication agreements prepared and sent in order to "formally" contractually license films for airing on domestic, free-over-the-air television stations throughout the United States.
+The contractual "back-log" was caught up by the end of 1989, while still administering to all of a domestic television station's syndication needs.
 In 1987, top-rated television network NBC was considered bidding for a piece of the company in an effort to enter the cable business, but the deal was never materialized.

 In 1989, TBS Management Company, under the leadership of Charles Shultz (Ted's first company controller at the original, small TV station), advanced the focus on the two music performing rights subsidiaries: one with Broadcast Music, Inc ("BMI") and ASCAP.
 In the space of 1989 to 1994, Turner went from 2 subsidiary music publishing companies to no less than sixteen.

 On October 3, 1988, the company launched Turner Network Television (TNT).